 Barely more than a dot on the map, Necker Island is Richard Branson’s personal plot of land in the British Virgin Islands, and the place he calls home.

 Branson bought the island in 1978.
 On this first trip to visit Necker, he brought along his then girlfriend (now his wife) Joan, in an attempt to impress her.
-Writing on his blog, Branson describes this first visit as a coup de coeur “When we climbed to the island’s lush center, we discovered views that took our breath away.
+Writing on his blog, Branson describes this first visit as a real coup de coeur.
+“When we climbed to the island’s lush center, we discovered views that took our breath away.
 I felt like i had discovered the love of my life and a precious jewel of the world in one moment.”

 It is without a doubt a beautiful place.
 Palm trees line the perfect white sand beaches, flamingos stalk around the lagoon and lemurs fly from branch to branch.
 A lot of the species now flourishing on the island are there thanks to the efforts of the Branson family.
 In the past 35 years they have cared for the island, through fires and hurricanes, restoring many indigenous plant and animal populations.
 As Branson writes, “I [don’t] see myself as ‘The Owner’ but more as a custodian with a tremendous responsibility.”

 Along with responsibility comes a desire to share the beauty of Necker with other people.
 Famous visitors to the island have included Princess Diana, and Kate Winslet, who was a guest when the Great House caught fire in August 2011.
-World leaders from Nelson Mandela to Kofi Annan have also used Necker in the past as a neutral meeting place.
+World leaders from Nelson Mandela to Kofi Annan also used Necker in the past as a neutral meeting place.

-You don’t have to be a celebrity or a statesman to enjoy the many delights of Necker.
+The good news is that you don’t have to be a celebrity or a statesman to enjoy the many delights of Necker.
 The island can be rented out in its entirety for up to 30 guests.
 You get the place to yourself, spread out across the Great House and the 6 Balinese-style villas (each with one bedroom) that are dotted around the western side of the island.

 The Great house has been entirely rebuilt since the fire, with the help of interior designers June Scott and Leesa Jones.
 The fire might have reduced the main house to a “smouldering pile,” as Branson writes on his blog, but the family was undaunted in their desire to re-build.
 “We were all just filled with gratitude that no-one was hurt or worse,” writes Richard.
 “The next day I gathered everyone at the dining room table by the beach.
 I began to plan the rebuild.”